Goals & Objectives

 Operative Experience

-The fellowship operates with a mentor system.
+The Fellowship operates with a mentor system.
 The fellow will act as the assistant surgeon early during the training period.
-As the fellow’s skill increases, she or he will graduate to the role of primary surgeon under supervision, and assist the surgery resident in performing procedures.
+As the fellow’s skill increases, she or he will graduate to the role of Primary Surgeon under supervision and assist the surgery resident in performing procedures.
 The fellow will also be responsible for teaching the surgery resident in open general surgery cases and minor surgical operations.
-In addition, the fellow will become familiar with robotic-assisted surgery, and eventually perform operations as primary surgeon using the robot.
+In addition, the Fellow will become familiar with robotic-assisted surgery and eventually perform operations as Primary Surgeon using the robot.

 Endoscopy